darraghoriordan/darragh-oriordan-com/src/pages/2019/01/23/get-off-the-jwt-hype-train/index.md

 ## "JWT is secure"

-Many articles describe storing your JWT in local storage.
+The signing is secure.
+However many articles describe storing your JWT in local storage.
 This is not secure.
 Any JavaScript on the page can read it and use it.
-You almost certainly have JavaScript on the page that you didn't write that came from an NPM package or a CDN.
-Vulnerability injection in this way has ben done before and will happen again.
+You almost certainly have JavaScript on the page that you didn’t write that came from an NPM package or a CDN.
+Vulnerability injection in this way has been done before and will happen again.

 The alternative is storing the JWT in a cookie.
 So now you need to protect the cookie just like you would with an old school session cookie.
 See cookie security features above.

 ## So what should you do?

+Well you probably don't need JWT.
+There's a good chance it's actually the wrong solution for your application and it's making things more complicated so just be sure you know why you're using it if you are.

-Just start with a normal session ID!
+Just start with a normal session ID, a cookie and a session store in your main database!
 Use whatever popular session library you like for your framework to support this.
-The library will create a session id on successful login.
-It will store the ID in a secure cookie and send it back to the user.
-It will store the session id's in a table in your database and handle reading and validating IDs for you.